NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 ## Main Features

 - Redis is an in-memory database an as a result it is very fast.
-- It has two different ways to back up the data that is stored in case of a failure where you can either backup each write as it occurs, backup the entire database at an interval, if there has been a change, or do both[^12].
+- It has two ways to persist the data that is stored in case of a failure[^12]:
+  - Continuously on each write, as it occurs (AFO in the docs)
+  - database snapshots at an interval (RDB in the docs)
+  - or do both.
+- Redis supports pubsub messaging pattern[^13].
-- As well as two ways to handle synchronizing multiple Redis databases and high availability called sentinel[^10] and the other is using clusters[^11] with cluster.
+- In Redis there are two ways to handle synchronizing multiple Redis databases and high availability called sentinel[^10] and the other is using Redis cluster[^11].
-- Redis has the pubsub functionality[^13].

 ## Market Comparison